If you’re looking for some reading to improve your skills or get started in the field of instructional design, check out these books.

 Learning Everywhere by Chad Udell is a fantastic resource on mobile learning, providing everything from a big picture view of broad categories of mobile learning to specific technical considerations and pitfalls.
 You can read my review of the book for more details.

 Show Your Work by Jane Bozarth is full of visuals and explains how to “show your work” by sharing what you’re doing and learning using social tools.
 The book explains the benefits of creating a culture where people share their processes and discoveries.

+Now updated to E-Learning Uncovered: Adobe Captivate 9, which I’m sure is just as good as the last edition.
 E-Learning Uncovered: Adobe Captivate 8 by Diane Elkins, Desiree Pinder, and Tim Slade sat on my desk for multiple weeks because I used it so often that it wasn’t worth bothering to put it back on the shelf.
 This book was an immense help to me in learning Captivate 8.
 I’m sure their other books on Storyline 2, Lectora, etc. are equally valuable.